-Some Windows users might be experiencing issues when printing from Modern UWP App creates a huge spool file when Advanced Printing feature is selected or enabled.
-In today’s post, we will identify the cause and then provide a possible workaround to the issue where app printing creates a large spool file in Windows.
+Some Windows users might be experiencing issues when printing from Microsoft Store apps creates a huge spool file when Advanced Printing feature is selected or enabled.
+In today’s post, we will identify the cause and provide a possible workaround for the issue where app printing creates a large spool file on Windows.

 A Windows UWP app (aka Modern, Metro, or Microsoft Store app) is a type of application that runs on Windows 11, Windows 10, Windows 8 and Windows RT, PCs and tablets.
 Unlike traditional Desktop (or classic) apps, a UWP app has a single, chromeless (i.e., no outside frame) window that fills the entire screen by default.

-On Windows, UWP apps can start in a window, and if not full screen, tend to have a hamburger menu and a title in the upper left.
+On Windows, UWP apps can start in a window and, if not full screen, tend to have a hamburger menu and a title in the upper-left corner.

-Printing of Windows UWP app creates a large spool file
+Printing of Microsoft Store apps creates a large spool file

 This issue occurs when you have a document open in a Modern App that contains images and text on multiple pages, for example, a PDF file and you try to print the file by using a PostScript or PCL6-based printer driver.
 You select the print feature within the printer properties to include more than one page per sheet.